What's Really in Deli Meat?

 The Main Culprit of Deli Meat: Sodium

-"When I think of deli meats and processed meats, the one thing most think of is salt," says Jenna A. Werner, RD, creator of Happy Slim Healthy "If you do choose to include deli meats in your menu, choose the right ones."
+"When I think of deli meats and processed meats, the one thing most think of is salt," says Jenna A. Werner, RD, creator of Happy Strong Healthy "If you do choose to include deli meats in your menu, choose the right ones."

 The right ones might not be so clear, though, according to Erin Thole Summers, RD, a sports nutrition consultant in West Des Moines, Iowa.
 Yes, this is even true if you're opting for a seemingly all-natural option like grocery store roasted chicken.
 "Rotisserie chicken may sound like a healthier option than deli meat since you're purchasing the entire chicken, but it still contains a high amount of sodium.
 Three ounces of rotisserie chicken can have close to 300 milligrams of sodium, which is comparable to deli meat," Summers says.
 The American Heart Association recommends you consume no more than 2,300 milligrams of sodium every day.